SoM Recruiting and Communications

 One week before classes begin, new faculty will have an orientation meeting, presented by Human Resources, where they will be provided with information on Blackboard, myWSU ID, email account, etc.

 Faculty must create a syllabus for every course taught.
 A syllabus template may be found on the website.
-Course syllabi must be submitted by the 20th day of each semester, please name it as follows: Faculty Last Name, MUS _ ###, title.
+Course syllabi must be submitted by the 20th day of each semester, please name it as follows: MUS _ ###, title, faculty last name.
+Include in each syllabus office hours, learning objectives, and the two NASM well-being forms.

 Lesson and Course Time Requirements

-Per University policy, the miniumum amount of meeting time for courses is 1 - 50 minute contact session per week for 15 weeks per credit hour.
+Per University policy, the minimum amount of meeting time for courses is 1 - 50 minute contact session per week for 15 weeks per credit hour.

 • 1 credit courses=15 - 50 minutes sessions (50 minutes per week)=750 minutes of instructional time per semester.